-I was startled when I just found out that this book was originally published in 1998.
+I was startled when I just found out that Losing My Virginity was originally published in 1998.
 I never would’ve thought that even Sir Richard Branson had done THIS much by age 48.
 Magazines, record stores, labels, signing artists, airlines, balloon races, islands, the list goes on and on.
 It’s tougher to find something the man hasn’t done than what he’s already been through.

 Today, at age 65, his sense of adventure and his love for life itself keep him as young and vibrant as ever.
 Most recently he’s pledged $3 billion to fight climate change.
 Needless to say, there’s a lesson or two to learn from this man.